pskl/glitch3d/README.md

 - `3dglitch source_file_name` (a .obj file)
 - then render the generated `source_file_name_glitched.obj` file with your favorite rendering tool (Photshop, Blender)

+## A quick note on the .obj file format

+- v -> represents a vertice position
+- f -> represents a face (contains references to vertices, can be triangle, quad...)
+- vt -> texture UV map
+- vn -> vertex normal

 ## Installation

 Add this line to your application's Gemfile: